New Ticketing System Update

 Landscape and Lore

 This season, book a trip to Scandinavia but leave your passport behind.
-From landscapes to lore, hand-carved heirlooms to whispered myths, The Scandinavian Home: Landscape and Lore invites you into a world where domestic and mythic intertwine.
+From landscapes to lore, hand-carved heirlooms to resplendent tapestries, The Scandinavian Home: Landscape and Lore invites you into a world where domestic and mythic intertwine.
 This never-before-seen private collection is one of the finest in North America — and its premiere showing is at The Frick Pittsburgh.

 Featuring stunning landscapes, portraits, furniture, and decorative arts, this exhibition comprises more than 100 works from the private collection of Pennsylvania-based art collectors David and Susan Werner.
 The Werners’ collection includes furniture, ceramics, glass, painting, textiles, sculpture, graphics, and metalwork from eighteenth through the mid-twentieth century Denmark, Norway, Sweden, and Finland.